NedMakesGames/nedmakesgames.github.io/_posts/2021-02-10-compute-gen-mesh.md

 ---
 title: 🏭 Generating Meshes with Compute Shaders
-tags: [Unity, Graphics Programming, Editor, URP, HLSL, C#, Compute Shader, Basics]
+tags: [Unity, Unity 2020.2, Unity 2020.3, Graphics Programming, Editor, URP, HLSL, C#, Compute Shader, Basics]
 style: fill
 color: dark
 description: "Compute shaders are scripts than run on the GPU.
 If you need a mesh generated, they can do it super fast!"